Skip to main content

 Primary Mentor

-During the first year (if not already established during the admissions process), students should decide on a primary mentor who will advise them about course requirements, options, and possible dissertation ideas.
-This mentor may or may not be the eventual chair of the student’s Dissertation Committee, but nonetheless will be valuable in supporting the student’s learning agenda.
-The mentor may be chosen from either SDSU or UCSD faculty, but should be a member of the Global Health Faculty Group (see Faculty Page).
+During the first year (if not already established during the admissions process), students should decide on a primary mentor who will advise them about course requirements, options and possible dissertation ideas.
+This mentor may or may not be the eventual chair of the student’s dissertation committee, but nonetheless will be valuable in supporting the student’s learning agenda.
+The mentor may be chosen from either SDSU or UC San Diego faculty, but should be a member of the global health faculty group (see faculty page).
 The student’s advisory committee or the co-directors should be consulted early in the first semester to help identify the right mentor match for students.
-Generally speaking, the student should meet with his/her mentor at least monthly during the first two years of the program; a mentor agreement (Sample Mentor Agreement) should be signed by the student, mentor, and Program Co-directors and filed with the SDSU Coordinator.
-Mentors may be changed with written consent of the mentor(s), student, and Program Co-directors.
+Generally speaking, the student should meet with his/her mentor at least monthly during the first two years of the program; a mentor agreement (Sample Mentor Agreement) should be signed by the student, mentor and program co-directors and filed with the SDSU coordinator.
+Mentors may be changed with written consent of the mentor(s), student, and program co-directors.

 Advisory Committee

-The faculty mentor will assist the student in organizing an Advisory Committee during the first year of study.
+The faculty mentor will assist the student in organizing an advisory committee during the first year of study.
 The committee will be comprised of three members: the student’s primary faculty mentor (committee chair) and two other faculty members approved by the advisor.
-At least one member of the committee must be from SDSU and one from UCSD.
-The Advisory Committee works with the student to shape the educational experience (including choice of electives) and also regularly monitors program progress to ensure that advancement to candidacy proceeds in a timely manner.
-The chair is also available to assist the student with problems affecting relationships with faculty, colleagues, or the department as a whole.
-The student is responsible for seeking meetings, as needed, with his/her advisory chair and committee members.
-Once the student has advanced to candidacy, the Dissertation Committee assumes the above roles.
-Please note that a JDP form is not needed to organize your Advisory Committee.
-Do, however, contact both SDSU and UCSD coordinators with the names of your committee members.
-The Advisory Committee typically (but not always) will form the basis of the larger Dissertation Committee.
+At least one member of the committee must be from SDSU and one from UC San Diego.
+The advisory committee works with the student to shape the educational experience (including choice of electives) and also regularly monitors program progress to ensure that advancement to candidacy proceeds in a timely manner.
+The chair is also available to assist the student with problems affecting relationships with faculty, colleagues or the department as a whole.
+The student is responsible for seeking meetings, as needed, with their advisory chair and committee members.
+Once the student has advanced to candidacy, the dissertation committee assumes the above roles.
+Please note that a JDP form is not needed to organize your advisory committee.
+Do, however, contact both SDSU and UC San Diego coordinators with the names of your committee members.
+The advisory committee typically (but not always) will form the basis of the larger dissertation committee.

 Year Two

-The second year is typically spent at UCSD, completing core classes, electives, and the UCSD residency requirement (based on 36 quarter unit requirements for full time enrollment).
-During this year, students should start to formulate a plan for dissertation research, select a chair and proposed dissertation committee with guidance from their Mentor and Advisory Committee, and complete the field practicum requirement.
+The second year is typically spent at UC San Diego, completing core classes, electives, and the UC San Diego residency requirement (based on 36 quarter unit requirements for full time enrollment).
+During this year, students should start to formulate a plan for dissertation research, select a chair and proposed dissertation committee with guidance from their mentor and advisory committee, and complete the field practicum requirement.
 Students may advance to candidacy at the end of the second PhD year only if requirements for advancement have been met (including completion of course work).
-The summer between the 2nd and 3rd year is another opportunity to complete the field practicum, and might be an opportunity to set up potential research activities abroad that will be used in the dissertation project.
-See the Advancement to Candidacy ;drawer for further information.
+The summer between the second and third year is another opportunity to complete the field practicum, and might be an opportunity to set up potential research activities abroad that will be used in the dissertation project.
+See the Advancement to Candidacy; drawer for further information.

 Year Three and Beyond